Vertebrate land invasion: Physiological

 Homeostasis was almost definitely a challenge for land invading vertebrates.
 Gas exchange and water balance are highly different in water and in air.
 Homeostasis mechanisms suitable for a terrestrial environment may have been necessary to develop before these organisms invaded land.

 Behaviourial

 Many behaviours, such as reproduction, are specifically optimized to a wet environment.
 Navigation and locomotion are also highly different in aquatic environments compared to terrestrial environments.

 Notable adaptations

 Placement of eyes on head

 The ancestral species of tetrapods that lived entirely in water had tall and narrow skulls with eyes facing sideways and forwards to maximize visibility for predators and prey in the aquatic environment.
-As the ancestors of early tetrapods started inhabiting shallower waters, these species had flatter skulls with eyes at the tops of their heads, which made it possible to spot food above them.
+As the ancestors of early tetrapods started inhabiting shallower waters, these species had flatter skulls with eyes at the tops of their heads.
+The eyes almost tripled in size, and compared with sunlit underwater conditions, the volume of visible space above water during daylight increased approximately a million times.
 Once the tetrapods transitioned onto land, the lineages evolved to have tall and narrow skulls with eyes facing sideways and forwards again.
 This allowed them to navigate through the terrestrial environment and look for predators and prey.